 I’ve applied online, interviewed, and have been hired, what do I do next?

 If you have been hired by a department on campus, please schedule an appointment with Career & Leadership Development as soon as possible.
-You will NOT be able to start working until you meet with a Representative in our office.
+You will NOT be able to start working until you meet with a representative in our office.
 To the meeting, please bring your original Driver’s License or picture ID, your Brookdale ID, and your original Social Security Card.
 (If you need a new Social Security card, we can provide you with information on how to obtain one).

 Am I guaranteed a position?

-No, unfortunately positions on campus are in high demand and fill quickly.
+No, unfortunately, positions on campus are in high demand and fill quickly.
 Make sure to check the online database frequently, as new positions may be posted during the semester.

 Where can I work?

-Students can work in various departments on campus, at our regional Centers, and at several off campus community agencies.
+Students can work in various departments on campus, at our regional Centers, and at several off-campus community agencies.

 How many hours a week can I work?

+Students can work in various departments on campus, at our regional Centers, and at several off-campus community agencies.
 Students can work a maximum of 20 hours per week during the Fall and Spring 15-week terms and during summer terms.
 Note: Students can not work during the times of their registered classes, even if that class is cancelled or not meeting.
 Students must maintain at least 6 credits (2 classes) to work on campus, and all work hours will be scheduled around those class times.